dydra/http-api-tests/README.md

 ## SPARQL graph store protocol

-The "SPARQL 1.1 Graph Store HTTP Protocol", is supported as per the W3C [recommendation](http://www.w3.org/TR/sparql11-http-rdf-update/), with the addition that,
+The "SPARQL 1.1 Graph Store HTTP Protocol", is supported as per the W3C [recommendation](http://www.w3.org/TR/sparql11-http-rdf-update/), with the several additions and restrictions.

 ### Graph store request Content type

-A graph store request may include as content specify as its response any of the following RDF document encodings
+A graph store request may include as content or specify as its response any of the following RDF document encodings
 - application/n-triples
 - application/n-quads
 - application/turtle